cfagan93/GameEngine_StarTrek_ChrisFagan/README.md

 ![Scene4](https://github.com/cfagan93/GameEngine_StarTrek_ChrisFagan/blob/master/StarTrekStoryBoard/Scene_4.JPG)

-* Camera rotating around the Allie ship which captures the emeny ship in standoff.
+* In this scene Camera rotating around the Allie ship which captures the emeny ship in standoff.
 * Asteroids from a far will be in a state of random rotation and size.